awslabs/amazon-neptune-tools/csv-gremlin/README.md

 Dates will also be checked for ISO 8601 conformance if `-java_dates` is used.
 The dafault behavior is to just take the value present in any `Date` column and copy it to the output.
 To validate `Date` columns you can run the tool with `-java_dates` enabled to check for any erros and then re-run  it without the option specified if you want to generate `datetime()` style dates in the Gremlin output.

+### Repeating IDs

+The Neptune bulk loader allows the same ID to appear on multiple rows of a vertex CSV file.
+In such cases the first time the ID appears the vertex will be created and for subsequent rows the properties will be updated appropriately rather than a new vertex created.
+This technique is sometimes used to build up a property containing a set of values or to add new properties to a vertex using multiple CSV rows.
+The `csv-gremlin` tool supports this pattern also.

+For CSV files that define vertices, if the same ID appears on more than one row, Gremlin `property` steps will be created with Set cardinality each time an ID is repeatedly  seen.
+For edge files, where Set cardinality is not supported, if an ID appears more than once, the tool will generate an error.

 ### Error detection

 By default the tool will exit as soon as it finds any error in a CSV file.
 You can override this and have the tool attempt to find all